tyleretters/lordsofthepit.com/_posts/2021-04-06-marchradnessrevue.md

 Long time friend of the club, Cam from PDX, and I had a fun set of side games.
 I had always heard Cam was awesome from Moss and just about anyone who had met him.
 Unfortunately, neither of us had ever hug out at an event.
 A few years back, I was visiting Portland on vacation.
 I texted Moss for Cam’s phone number to see if we could find an opportunity for beers.
 We got a chance to hang, and I cannot wait to visit again – he’s one of the best dudes.

 These games were the only time I got Goblin Welder + Tetravus going and it was glorious.
 Mana Drain proved to be pretty good against Price of Progress + Fork, and I’m looking forward to the next battle.

+PIQ

 Classic is relatively unexplored.
 There are some obvious historical decks—Storm, Gro, Goblins, etc, but I am guessing there is some unknown coolness out there that we’re all missing.
 This format is also really exciting because the internet is not loaded with deck lists.
 This makes for a great opportunity to play some interesting games if you can convince your friends to build something other than Type 1 net decks from 2003.

 As anyone would have guessed, Storm dominated.
 This deck benefits from playing most of the restricted list and paving the way with Duress.
-Playing against this gave me Type 1 PTSD (well done Dom & Matt).
+Playing against this gave me Type 1 PTSD (well done Dom & Punts).

 On to Middle School – this format is incredibly wide and really requires expert knowledge of the card pool.
 As a first-time player who has seen many of these cards in the past, I still had almost no idea what was going on as my opponents ran me over.
-Mossman dropped after a disgraceful performance with Stifle Nought in Classic… Just kidding—he was busy moving (congrats on the new place!!!)—and Standstill expert Greg tagged right in.
+Mossman dropped after a disgraceful performance with Stiflenought in Classic...
+Just kidding — he was busy moving (congrats on the new place!!!)—and Standstill expert Greg tagged right in.

 The Stasis deck I played was really cool, and Forsaken City is some incredible technology.
 That said, it’s pretty hard to win with Black Vise when your opponent has Manabond in play.
 This was a new one for me.